 Miry's List uses crowdsourcing and social media to connect people like you, who want to help, with new refugee families who have needs that are not completely met by the organizations that sponsor them.
 Each family has unique needs – some have small children, elderly grandparents, or members with disabilities.
 So each family has a unique "list" of supplies that they need to get started.
 Here's how it works:

 We hear of a newly arrived refugee family and go meet them in their first home – typically a scantily furnished (or unfurnished!) apartment, or even a motel room.

-- Over 60 family lists completed as of February 2017 with new lists added every week.
+Over 250 family lists hosted as of December 2017 with average 18 new families enrolled per week.

-- Dozens of in-person supply deliveries of donated items in Los Angeles and San Diego counties.
+100s of in-person supply deliveries of donated items in Los Angeles, Orange, Riverside and San Diego counties.

 How We Started

 It all began with a Jumperoo...
-Miry Whitehill-Ben Atar, a stay at home mom with a background in social media marketing, accidentally met a family of new arrival refugees from Syria.
+Miry Whitehill, a stay at home mom with a background in digital marketing, accidentally met a family of new arrival refugees from Syria.
 Having children of the same age, they felt an instant connection between them.

 Miry's very first list was posted on her personal Facebook page to collect basic childcare and household supplies for the family.
 Two week is all it took to crowdsource and deliver all the items needed to turn the new arrival family's house into a home.
 Invigorated and inspired by the impact her list had for this family, Miry set out to meet more new arrival families in hope of helping them in a similar way.